SAP-samples/btp-task-center-integration/btp-inital-setup/integrate-sap-task-center-with-bwz-se-service.md

 ![open site](images/btp_lp_open_site.png)

-As result you should now see the SAP BTP launchpad site and the integrated SAP Task Center applications:
+As result you should now see the SAP Build Work Zone site and the integrated SAP Task Center applications:

 ![tc app on lp](images/btp_lp_tc_on_lp.png)